Dear Ms. Vicki,

 I need your help.
 My kids are bad as hell!
 The three of them have taken over my house and my life since my husband deployed two months ago.

-Now I'm afraid that when my husband returns in August, he may not want to live here anymore because of so much chaos.
+I'm afraid that when my husband returns in August, he may not want to live here anymore because of the chaos.
 My 8-year-old refuses to obey me, my 6-year-old follows him and my 4-year-old daughter wants to act up just to be like her big brothers.
-She is sassy, she refuses to sleep in her room and she even sticks our her tongue at me.
+She is sassy, refuses to sleep in her room and even sticks our her tongue at me.

 Do you think they need to see a psychiatrist?
 Ms. Vicki, I need your help because my house is out of control!